|Cornerstone of the Yavapai County Courthouse laid October 19th, 1916|

 In fact, the items within our time capsule are hardly "museum quality."
 They are merely antique store quality.
 However, the longer these items remain in the cornerstone, the less mundane and the more valuable they become.

-Imagine if the courthouse lasted 500 years to the year 2416, (which will be addressed in Part 3.)
+Imagine if the courthouse lasted 500 years to the year 2416.
 The items inside the copper box would be priceless!
 It would be like us, today, opening a time capsule from the Pilgrims--an embroidered hankie that's been slightly used would become a major display at the Smithsonian Institute!

 It is noble, well and good for us today to "reinvest" this time capsule to a future generation who would undoubtedly appreciate it far more than we!